Elfin Lake Hike Introduction

 Move on the trail to the left as directed and you will soon come to clear view of Mount Garibaldi to the south.
-The trail climbs up along Paul Ridge to a height of 1,590 metres.
+The trail climbs up along Paul Ridge to a height of 1,590 meters.
 Continue along Paul Ridge and the trail will begin to dip back down towards the lakes at an elevation of 1,470 m.
 Take the descending trail towards the first lake as you catch sensational panoramic views.
 While the lower Elfin Lake near the campsite is strictly for drinking water, the upper lake is an ideal location to take a refreshing dip on a hot day.

 Overall, Elfin Lakes is an amazing hike in the British Columbia region and offers full day or multi-day hiking without too much strain.
 The stunning scenery, a chance of playing in the snow, the revitalizing and quiet lake, and the superb accommodation facilities make this a must add to your list.